 "Things have seemingly swung too far in one direction, with relatively few students recognising the unavoidable trade-offs involved with ever greater restrictions on legal free speech," he added.

-“The HEPI results are not really surprising,” said Professor Dennis Hayes, president of Academics for Academics Freedom (AFAF).
+Refusing to Be 'Snowflakes'"The HEPI results are not really surprising," said professor Dennis Hayes, president of Academics for Academics Freedom.

 "They are a consequence of what Kathryn Ecclestone [professor of Education at the University of Sheffield] and I called 'the continuing dangerous rise of therapeutic education.'
 When the second edition of our book 'The Dangerous Rise of Therapeutic Education' came out in 2019, we noted that the pupils who had been through school, who were constantly told they must always be safe and never emotionally offended, were now entering university.
 They were labelled the 'snowflake generation,'" he said.

 Though he noted that there was hope as recently students have "been rejecting their past and present infantilisation" as always being seen as vulnerable.